jgm/djot/README.md

   syntaxes (goal 11).

-- To meet goal 5, we have a very simple rule: anything that is indented further than the list marker belongs in the list item.
+- To meet goal 5, we have a very simple rule: anything that is indented further than the start of the list marker belongs in the list item.

   ```
   1. list item